 For patients with severe anxiety, oral conscious sedation is an excellent way to ease nerves and make dental care feel manageable.
 Many of our patients who’ve tried sedation dentistry find they can undergo procedures they once dreaded.
 This helps them maintain their oral health without the fear that used to hold them back.

-On the day of your procedure, you will take a pill form sedative about 30–60 minutes before your appointment.
+On the day of your procedure, you’ll take a pill form sedative about 30 to 60 minutes before your appointment.
 The medication starts working gradually, helping you feel calm, relaxed, and less aware of any anxiety.
 Most patients describe feeling drowsy or pleasantly detached while still being able to follow instructions from Dr. Defilippi.

 If you’ve been avoiding the dentist because of anxiety or fear, sedation dentistry at Dr. Teeth can help.
 Our team is committed to providing compassionate, stress-free care for every patient.
 With oral conscious sedation, we can ensure your visit is comfortable and relaxing, so you can get the care you need.